dmchale/google-404/readme.txt

 = 2.1 =
 * Changing plugin name to avoid [trademark violation](https://developer.wordpress.org/plugins/wordpress-org/detailed-plugin-guidelines/#17-plugins-must-respect-trademarks-copyrights-and-project-names)
 * General code QoL updates
 * Added minimum PHP & WP requirements (5.3 & 4.4 respectively).
-CAUTION: Both of these will be updated in a future release
+CAUTION: Both of these will be updated in a future release, likely to 5.6 and 4.9

 = 2.0 =
 * Initial release after adoption.